magiruuvelvet/LightweightQtDRMStreamViewer/README.md

  - `urlInterceptorTarget` (optimal, requires a `urlInterceptorPattern` beforehand, *stackable*):
    Sets a valid target URL (usually http) to what a matched pattern should redirect.
 You can add as many target URLs as you want.
 There is no "error" detection so make sure the target links are valid.

- - `script` (optimal, *stackable*):
+ - `script` (optimal, format=`filename,injection_point(optimal)`, *stackable*):
    A JavaScript file to inject into all pages of the current profile.
 This option can be stacked, which means added multiple times in a row.
 The app maintains a list internally and loads the scripts in the order of appearance.
+See **Script Injection** below for more usage details.

  - `user-agent` (optimal):
    Overrides the default Qt Web Engine user-agent and the ARM detection user-agent.
 Set your custom HTTP user-agent there.
 If the string is empty it falls back to auto detect.